RumelNHORS/Hotel_Management/README.md

-# Homifice Hotel Management System
+# Hotel Management System

 ## Overview

-As a solo developer, inspired by the challenge of manual operations & liitations of our home-turned-mini-guest-house, I envisioned and built Homifice – a hotel management app.
-Homifice HMS is a comprehensive web application designed to streamline hotel operations and enhance user experience.
+As a solo developer, inspired by the challenge of manual operations & liitations of our home-turned-mini-guest-house, I envisioned and built a hotel management app.
+HMS is a comprehensive web application designed to streamline hotel operations and enhance user experience.
 This system provides a robust platform for users to manage bookings, connect with hoteliers, handle payments, and oversee various aspects of hotel management efficiently.
-Built using Django, Homifice leverages modern web technologies to offer a seamless and intuitive interface for both hotel administrators and guests.
+Built using Django, leverages modern web technologies to offer a seamless and intuitive interface for both hotel administrators and guests.

 ## Features